 The Pass-in-Review is conducted at University of San Diego during Spring Semester.
 The NROTC unit conducts a formal military parade for the Commanding Officer, distinguished military guests, and officials from the various universities.
-The Spring Awards Ceremony is held in conjunction with the Pass-in-Review; several midshipmen, Marines, and sailors receive awards for outstanding performance, academic achievements and community service.
+The Spring Awards Ceremony is held in conjunction with the Pass-in-Review; several Midshipmen, MECEP's, and OC's receive awards for outstanding performance, academic achievements and community service.
 Parents are invited to this event.